expend20/expend20.github.io/_posts/june2018/2018-06-28-google-ntpdate.md

 ---
-layout: default
+layout: post
 title:  "[Google CTF:APT42 - Part 1] Unfinished RE"
+comments: true
 ---

-# [Google CTF:APT42 - Part 1] Unfinished RE.

-Hello all, this is my unfinished write-up for the [challange](https://ctftime.org/task/6241) from [google ctf](https://capturetheflag.withgoogle.com).
+Hello all, this is my unfinished write-up for the [challenge](https://ctftime.org/task/6241) from [google ctf](https://capturetheflag.withgoogle.com).
 I know that this is a little bit dumb to post unfinished work, but I made some progress, and want to share it with someone ;)

 ## The task.